 CITIZEN COMMENTS (FOR ITEMS NOT SPECIFICALLY ON THE AGENDA)

-Citizen Roxy Giddings expressed concerns with potential landscaping for new station on C Street South regarding the Oak trees on C Street.
-ADA put a sidewalk in right at the root system of the trees.
-They may not be compromised at all, concerned because they are 100 years or older.
-Would like to keep in mind when planning for the Fire Station landscaping to contact the plant society to put in native plants.
-Also, there are fruit trees on the property.
-Chief Olson stated there are no preliminary plans at this time, he will get this information to DC Karns so he is aware of the concerns.
+Citizen Roxy Giddings expressed concerns for the new station on C Street South regarding the oak trees on C Street.
+She requested that the District, when planning for the Fire Station landscaping, contact the Native Plant Society to put in native plants and be mindful of the oaks.
+Chief Olson stated there are no preliminary plans at this time.
+He will provide DC Karns these concerns.

 CONSENT AGENDA (SINGLE MOTION)